 Training staff on the invoicing and collection cycle is crucial for maintaining efficiency.
 Well-trained teams can accelerate the collections process, improve and maintain good customer relations, and handle disputes professionally.
 Training should cover settlement terms, AR management, and managing overdue invoices to ensure smooth operations and strong commercial relationships.

 Internal communication and effective external commercial relationships are key to AR management.
-Training should focus on communication skills for internal coordination and commercial partner interactions and on using technology to manage AR processes effectively.
+Training should focus on communication skills for internal coordination, commercial partner interactions, and using technology to manage AR processes effectively.

 A well-trained team is key to an effective AR strategy, enabling them to efficiently manage customer interactions and use technology.
 Training on the accounts receivable workflow, communication, and software can enhance the accounts receivable collections process by helping staff promptly handle inquiries, disputes, and payments.